pattern-lab/website/docs/editing-source-files.md

 patternSourceDir: "value" // default is _patterns
 ```

-In the Node version of Pattern Lab you can modify or add the following configuration options in `patternlab-config.json`:
+In the Node version of Pattern Lab you can modify the following configuration options in `patternlab-config.json`:

 ```javascript
 "paths" : {